amino-os/Amino.Run/docs/code_study/DMList.md

 Status: Implemented by @quinton-hoole https://github.com/Huawei-PaaS/DCAP-Sapphire/pull/37

 *PeriodicCheckpoint* periodically, e.g. every N RPCs, saves Sapphire object state on local host.
 This DM saves Sapphire object before invokes any method on the Sapphire object.
 If RPC invocation succeeds, result will be returned to client.
 If RPC invocation fails, Sapphire object will be reverted to last checkpoint, and an error will be thrown to client.

-Terry: * What is the use case of this DM?

-Quinton: I think that's pretty clear from the description above.
-It enables atomic transactions via RPC invocations.
-So the state of the object cannot end up in a partially consistent state (e.g. if an exception gets throuwn part-way through a method).

-Terry: * What if a Sapphire object dies?
-Will we loose checkpoint data?

-Quinton: No, I think we can probably avoid that, by persisting the state to the local disk (indexed by object-id or whatever).
-If the local disk/server fails, then the checkpoint will of course disappear.
-To cover that we can also support checkpointing to remote, redundant, distributed storage (e.g. Diamond or Tapir).

 ### DurableSerializableRPC 29 LoC